Introduction

 - Enter the name of the BOOT FILE (optional).

-- Click on the SAVE button.
+- Click on the CREATE button.

 - Test the Python application by typing https://DOMAIN/codepython in your browser, DOMAIN having to be replaced by your real domain name.